Sara Sheridan: Work

-In 2016 Sheridan co-founded REEK. with her daughter, make up artist, Molly Sheridan – a fragrance company that spoke out against the lack of female memorialisation throughout history and challenged beauty industry norms.
+In 2016 Sheridan co-founded REEK with her daughter, fashion producer, Molly Sheridan.
+REEK was a fragrance company that spoke out against the lack of female memorialisation throughout history and challenged beauty industry norms.
 REEK's fragrances memorialised 'heroic, unapologetic and passionate women from history to the present day' and its first scent was launched in 2016 in memory of the Jacobite women.
 It has been called the 'first feminist fragrance'.
 In 2017 the company launched an eau de parfum in celebration of the memory of witches.
 The company closed in 2020 and its artefacts were collected by the National Museum of Scotland and Glasgow Women's Library.